These classic French cream puffs are light, delicate, and filled with fluffy, sweet whipped cream and dusted with powdered sugar.

 How to make cream puffs

-To make cream puffs, first you’ll need to make the pate a choux and bake it.
+To make cream puffs, first you’ll need to make the pate a choux dough and bake it.
 Then, they get filled with light and fluffy Chantilly cream (which is just whipped cream with powdered sugar and vanilla extract).

 Make the pate choux dough